Chapter 45

 "Oops, that was too close," Han murmured and pulled the Millennium Falcon up.

-"There it is again," Luke's voice sounded over the infocom.
-"I feel a clear, but weak tremor in the Force.
+"I feel a strong, but clear tremor in the Force.
 There is something or someone down here who radiates his presence through the Force.
 Han, stay as low as possible, but don't follow me yet.
 The vegetation is too dense to risk a flight with the Falcon.
 Leia, help me to track those Force pulses."

 Leia saw how her brother lowered his space ship almost among the trees.